CHQNguyen/at-interviews-helloworld/README.md

 ```

 ## Triggering a Build
-To trigger and new build on Travis CI you will need to make a commit to the release or master branch.
+To trigger and new build on Travis CI you will need to make a commit to the release or main branch.
 Then push that change up into your Github repo.
 If everything is done correctly a new build tag should deploy and show up on the HelloWorld app.